BSc (Hons) in Biopharmaceutical Science

 Course Delivery and Modules

-This course is delivered via a mixture of lectures, practicals and tutorials.
+The Biopharmaceutical Science course is delivered through a mixture of lectures, practicals and tutorials.
 Practicals include laboratory work.
+This programme contains a high level of hands-on experience at every level.

 Education Progression